Skip to main content

 #

-• Concept Explanation: Swift’s if is not just a statement; it can also be used as an expression to return a value. switch is much more powerful than the traditional C# switch, supporting ranges, Tuples, and pattern matching.
+• Concept Explanation: Swift’s if is not just a statement; it can also serve as an Expression returning a value.

 • Key Syntax: if, else if, else